 Sometimes the simplest ideas are the best ones.

-An extra day off can mean a whole lot of possibilities to an overworked and overstressed employee.
+An extra day off can mean a whole lot of possibilities to an overworked and overstressed employees.

 It means that they can catch up on the countless movies that they have missed.
 Finally going on a picnic with their loved ones.
 Or it just might be a beautiful day to sleep in.

-There are few things people love more than an extra day of freedom aside from the weekend.
+There are few things that employees feel more love for than an extra day of freedom aside from the weekend.

 5. Offer A Gift Card

-People love gift cards.
 Gift cards allow people to purchase whatever they want from their favorite brands.
-Get to know your employees and find out what they like. so you can give certificates that are tailored to their interests.
+Get to know your employees and find out what they like so you can give gift cards that are tailored to their interests.